-In April 2020, the Board and Finance & Resource Committee considered a Financial Plan to support the Annual Operational Plan.
-The paper outlined a financial gap of £10.8 million in 2020/21 with significant and pronounced increases in the deficit in future years.
+In April 2021, the Board and Finance & Resource Committee considered a Financial Plan to support the Annual Operational Plan.
+The paper outlined a financial gap of £147 million in 2022/23, increasing to £178 million in 2025/26.

-COVID-19 has had a fundamental impact on finances and financial planning for 2020/21 and beyond.
-The Board estimates that it has incurred additional COVID-19 related costs of £53.3million up to the end of October 2020.
-The achievement of financial balance is dependent on receiving full financial support from the Scottish Government to meet these costs.
+COVID-19 has had a fundamental impact on finances and financial planning in the shorter and medium term.
+The achievement of financial balance may be dependent on receiving full financial support from the Scottish Government to meet these costs.